Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Cincinnati

 Electricity use for home heating in Cincinnati

-Electric heat pump systems for home heating are more popular in Cincinnati.
-Since 2013, the number of homes heating with electricity shot up from 88,505 to 129,520, a 46% change.
+Electric heat pump systems for home heating are gaining popularity in Cincinnati.
+Since 2016, the number of homes heating with electricity grew from 103,758 to 129,520, a 25% change.

 Adoption of solar home heating systems in Cincinnati

 Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Now, 532 homes in Cincinnati are heated with active solar arrays.
-This is a 787% gain from 2013, when 60 homes utilized active solar heating.
+This is a 519% gain from 2016, when 86 homes incorporated active solar heating.

 Why Cincinnati Homeowners Choose Heat Fleet?